miker704/Strife/patches.md

     - Added 2 state variables to toggle check marks in two different check mark options in channel drop down modal.
     - Temporarly removed server settings for users that are not the server owner in channel drop down menu.
     - removed user drag and select on various texts and avatars on various components.
+    - Re-added private lock svg for creating private channels.
+    - Fixed a bug where channel type defaults to text channels when opening create channel modal from the channel drop down modal.
+    - Added new Styles to create channel modal.

 ## Backend Changes